coheigea/testcases/apache/cxf/cxf-shiro/README.md

 ShiroUTValidator, which authenticates the Username/Password and stores the roles.

-The CXF Endpoint has also configured the SimpleAuthorizingInterceptor, which reads the current Subject's roles from the SecurityContext, and requires that a user must have role "boss" to access the "doubleIt" operation ("alice" has this role, "bob" does not).
+The CXF Endpoint has also configured the ShiroUTValidator with a list of required roles.
+In this case the role of "boss" is required to access the endpoint, which ("alice" has this role, "bob" does not).

 3) SSOTest